tydeu/lean4-betterNumLits/README.md

 - No need for `nat_lit` (sort of)
 - Entirely syntactic

+Note that this package is meant to be an example model of how to do this kind of thing in Lean.
+It is not really designed to be drop-in dependency for this sort of feature (though it can be used that way).
+I, the creator, am, however, open to adapting it to better fit that use case if some users desire it.

 ## Numerals

 The `BetterNumLits` package defines notation for common numerals that is separate from `numLit`.
 Each numeral is expanded to a different type class function.